iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 ######################################################################################

 The following tutorial will walk you through module and flight controller configuration in order to control your module using the :ref:`IQUART Flight Controller Interface <controlling_ifci>`.
 Provided are examples for both PX4 and ArduPilot flight controllers.
+THe PX4 example will also show the motor set up for a quadrotor.

 PX4 Set Up
 ==========